datawire/quark/docs/language-reference/core.rst

 Typing
 ------

 Quark is a strongly, statically typed language with support for type inheritance and generics.
+Quark uses primitives as the base data types; primitives are defined by the system and cannot be modified by users.

 Comments
 --------